iinus/EthicalHacking-TTM4536/summary/README.md

 to netcat.
 Then, writing your own can be useful.

 [replacing netcat with python](https://www.cybrary.it/0p3n/create-netcat-replacement-python-part-1/) - article
+* import sys, socket, threading and subprocess.
+For options I recommend optparse: from optparse import OptionParser.
 * Specify options like target_host, target_port, command, command_shell.
 * Netcat python will have two main functionalities: listen (server) and not listen (client)
 * After the server binds and the client connects, we can start with command_shell and commands.
-* Use subprocess to execute commands.
+* Use subprocess to execute commands, for instance "cat file.txt".

 Try it out!
+(Press Ctrl + D before you execute commands.)

 ![Alt text](figures/pycat.png?raw=true)